Softpanorama

 Moreover Java applications usually use too many class libraries, loading them during application start makes the latter extremely sluggish.
 Tivoli Enterprise Console front-end is a classic example of this problem.
 In this case slow start is combined with low quality of interface.
 That means that "Java push" sometimes decreases availability and reliability of the components affected, which can be quite painful as Tivoli needs to be both very fast and reliable.
 Some Tivoli components like Advanced Monitoring 5.1 suffered from this Java hell and reliability problems for several years before IBM was able to stabilize them (luckily ITM 5.1 was eventually replaced by version 6.1 that does not use Java on endpoints; it does use Java based interface, though).
 Tivoli is probably too important enterprise system to rely on JVM and IBM might be better off absorbing the costs of development of custom compiled language based plug-ins to its so called "light-weight" end point.
 I do not understand why compiled language is so bad as all compilation targets in any Tivoli deployment are known in advance.
 Also Java as a development platform looks inferior to the tandem of scripting language (for example TCL or Perl) and a complied language (for example C).

-Tivoli pricing is highly variable but basic staff is not very expensive.
-Most products are sold "per managed processor" and as such the price depends on the number of clients installed.
-For example, the cost of a uniprocessor license for TEC for approximately $200 per CPU ( the license includes Tivoli framework):
+TEC pricing is highly variable but basic staff was not very expensive.
+Like most Tivoli products TEC is sold "per managed processor" and as such the price depends on the number of clients installed.
+If you can minimise it, the price might be OK.
+For example, the cost of a uniprocessor license for TEC for approximately $200 per CPU and that means that minimum is around $2K (you need to buy 1- unit minimum; the license includes Tivoli framework):

-That means that classic TEC is a very attractive solution for log aggregation: you need probably no more then a four-six CPU license to implement log aggregation for a half-dozen OS + a couple of different VPN boxes + a dozen of security devices in a midsize corporation (say up to 100-200 servers).
-Actually quite a lot can be done with just one server that serve as LOGHOST and simultaneously hosts all Tivoli environment including DB2 database.
-Server suitable for this includes Sun T1 2000 with Solaris 10 as well as any 2 or 4-way Opteron based server like ProLiant DL585 (or even more powerful Intel Duo/Quattro based server) under Solaris.
+That means that classic TEC was an attractive solution for log aggregation: you need one minimum license to implement log aggregation for a half-dozen OS + a couple of different VPN boxes + a dozen of security devices in a midsize corporation (say, 400-500 servers).
+Actually quite a lot can be done with just one server that serve as LOGHOST and hosts all Tivoli environment including DB2 (or Oracle) database.

 Minimization of Tivoli components

-As long as you stick to minimum number of components (the rule "no more then seven" is a good guiding principle, for example TEC, TMF, ITM and TCM) Tivoli usefulness significantly increases with the size and complexity of the infrastructure.
+As long as you stick to minimum number of components (the rule "no more then seven" is a good guiding principle, for example TEC, TMF, ITM and TCM) Tivoli can be managed by a couple of administrators and for large and complex infrastructure it can provides some benefits despite high initial and, especially, maintenance prices.
+Like for any product of this type its usefulness significantly increases with the increase of the size and complexity of the infrastructure.
 This is first of all due to highly sophisticated correlation engine and the ability to use scripting for custom probes on endpoints.
 The main recipe for success is to have highly qualified system administrators and to extent Tivoli with open source tools, especially, with custom scripts (Perl is an excellent tool that can be used with Tivoli).
 Similarly buying too many components is an invitation to disaster as after magic number seven each couple of "large" components probably requires a dedicated administrator.
 Generally the number of Tivoli components deployed at enterprise should be kept at minimum both due to the level of complexity of the product and staffing limitations as return on investment after bare minimum quickly falls.

 Tivoli framework has somewhat outdated in messaging world "star" architecture that consists of: